MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-date-ranges.md

 ### Today

-Enter the word for today, in the language set by **Language** setting, that will set the date to the current date.
-Instead of entering the entire word, you can enter part of the word, starting from the beginning, such as t or tod, as long as it is not also the start of another word.
+Enter the word for _today_, in the language specified on the **My Settings** page, to set the date on a record to today's date.
+Instead of entering the entire word, you can enter part of the word, starting from the beginning.
+For example, in English, you can enter _t_ or _tod_, as long as it is not also the start of another word.

 ### Period